 Steven D. Gish is a professor of history at Auburn University at Montgomery.
 His previous books include Alfred B. Xuma: African, American, South African and Desmond Tutu: A Biography.
-He has traveled widely in South Africa since the 1980s and has interviewed key figures in the anti-apartheid movement, including Nelson Mandela, Walter Sisulu, Desmond Tutu, Trevor Huddleston, and Beyers Naudé.
+He has traveled widely in South Africa since the 1980s and has interviewed key figures in the antiapartheid movement, including Nelson Mandela, Walter Sisulu, Desmond Tutu, Trevor Huddleston, and Beyers Naudé.

-In 1993, American Fulbright scholar Amy Biehl was killed in a racially motivated attack after working for months to promote democracy in South Africa.
-Steven Gish is the first to place Amy’s story in its full historical context, presenting a gripping portrait of this remarkable young woman and the aftermath of her death across two continents.
+Granted unrestricted access to the Biehl family’s papers, Steven Gish brings Amy and the Foundation to life in ways that have eluded previous authors.
+He is the first to place Biehl’s story in its full historical context, while also presenting a gripping portrait of this remarkable young woman and the aftermath of her death across two continents.